- ACRONYMS

 - Treatment

-- Compression fracture (4% of LBP cases)
+- Compression fractures (4% of LBP cases)

 - Pathology